bernardolapel/proj_ml_churn/README.md

 # 🌀 Churn Prediction ML Pipeline with Airflow, MLflow, Docker & Streamlit

-This project is an end-to-end Machine Learning pipeline for predicting customer churn using a RandomForest model.
+This project is an end-to-end Machine Learning pipeline for predicting customer churn using a RandomForest/Logistic Regression model.
 It integrates various tools such as Apache Airflow for orchestration, MLflow for model tracking and registry, Flask for API service, and Streamlit for interactive web UI — all containerized using Docker.

 ---